 The chart above shows the distribution from the 5th to 95th percentile of asset leverage ratios for the plans in the Public Plans Database.
 The System's asset leverage ratio, as shown by the yellow diamond, has frequently exceeded the 95th percentile in comparison with other plans in the Database.
 This means unexpected investment returns will have a larger impact on contributions for the System than it would for plans with a lower ratio.
+The significant increase in the PRS ratio for 2021 is due to the large increase in the market value of assets combined with a decrease in valuation compensation.

-Similar the MVA leverage ratio, the Actuarial Liability (AL) leverage ratio compares the AL of the System to its payroll.
-An actuarial liability leverage ratio of 10.0 means that if the System experiences a 2% loss on liabilities, the liability loss would be equivalent to 20% of payroll.
+Similar the MVA leverage ratio, the actuarial liability leverage ratio compares the liability of the System to its payroll.
+An actuarial liability leverage ratio of 14.3 means that if the System experiences a 2% loss on liabilities, the liability loss would be equivalent to 28.6% of payroll.